 It wasn’t until the level of fantasy got totally bizarre that his mother would realize it had all been a fabrication.
 And then, as Bruce so eloquently phrases it, “The rest of us would smirk in a superior way.”

 And so, parents of smirky teenagers, don’t despair – kids have been smirking at their parents for multiple generations!
-And who knows, maybe 60 years from now your child will be like Bruce, writing a memoir about how he looks at his mother’s naïveté in a whole different way now.
+And who knows, maybe in 60 years your child will be like Bruce, writing a memoir about how he looks at his mother’s naïveté in a whole different way now.

 “Her curse was that she was gullible, but that was her blessing too,” he wrote.
 His mother was a teacher, and her students, all kindergartners, were just beginning their educational journey.
 These children trusted Bruce’s mother, and she believed what others said.
 “She could not imagine a world where that was not the starting assumption,“ Bruce wrote in the conclusion to his essay.
 “Mother would not have understood the snarky banter of 21st century comedy and news analysis, but she helped a number of young people, including her son, be open to new truths, even when they might be embarrassing.”